 Our experience spans proxy contests, hostile takeover and other contests for control, as well as disputes over board representation and between stockholders over stockholder agreements.
 We have represented activists and targets in nearly every type of action, such as bringing and defending books and records inspection demands, proxy contests, expedited proceedings to enforce or enjoin mergers or other strategic transactions, and full blown trials in the Delaware Court of Chancery and other courts around the country.

 We believe that our intimate understanding of where any activist campaign may end up—the courtroom—allows us to develop and execute a highly effective strategy from day one, whether from the initial outreach to a board on behalf of an activist investor seeking to effect change at the company or in the board room in responding to a demand or action taken by an activist investor.
-We also understand, however, that an out-of-court resolution is often the optimal one.
-Time and again, we have found that our expertise in knowing what is at stake and what an in-court dispute would look like allows us to craft efficient out-of-court resolutions in our client’s best interests that minimize management distraction and the unnecessary expenditure of our client’s resources.
+We also understand that an out-of-court resolution is often the optimal one.
+Time and time again, we have found that our expertise in knowing what is at stake and what an in-court dispute would look like allows us to craft efficient out-of-court resolutions in our client’s best interests that minimize management distraction and the unnecessary expenditure of our client’s resources.

 Perhaps our greatest strength in pursuing or defending against shareholder activist litigation is our independence.
-Because we are a litigation only firm and do not have a corporate transactional practice, we approach each client and case with a fresh perspective.
+Because we are a litigation-only firm and do not have a corporate transactional practice, we approach each client and case with a fresh perspective.
 We are free from any biases that come with having to defend past decisions and relationships or a desire to stick with the status quo.
-Instead, we develop strategy for our clients based on what will win in court, if it gets there.
+Instead, we develop strategies for our clients based on what will win in court, if the dispute gets there.
 Having gone to trial more often than our peer firms, we understand that in litigation the overall record—which starts even before an activist campaign goes live—must be shaped from inception, with careful attention paid not only to the applicable corporate governance principles, but also to how the actions our clients take in the heat of the moment may be perceived months, or even years, down the line in a court room.
 Our goal is simple: to help our clients win—whether pre-litigation at the negotiating table, during litigation, or after trial.
 And we win a lot.